schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 ## Un-debug a gem

-If you've opened a gem and added debug statements but forget to remove them before closing the file, you'll get those debug statements every time your run your program, to reset everything to original state you can use `gem pristine`.
+If you've opened a gem and added debug statements but forget to remove them before closing the file, you'll get those debug statements every time you run your program, to reset everything to original state you can use, `gem pristine`.
 To reset Active Support:

 ```sh
 $ gem pristine activesupport